 Peer to Peer Engagement Activities and LINKS Boxes

 Ideas for connecting and engaging were collected from school staff around the state and put into a Padlet.
 This Padlet is a dynamic repository of resources that will continue to grow.
-If you have ideas to add to the Padlet, please send to email@example.com or firstname.lastname@example.org.
+If you have ideas to add to the Padlet, please send to [email protected].
 You can also encourage your students to submit ideas, since ultimately, they are the ones who know what works.

-The LINKS Box is an all in one set of materials for a LINKS teacher to use with her students for an entire month.
+The LINKS Box is an all-in-one set of materials for a LINKS teacher to use with their students for an entire month.
 This includes connection activities, energizer activities, weekly awards, and a materials list.
 To see what an assembled box looks like, watch the video.

 LINKS Box - Accompanying Materials

 LINKS Boxes: Each box contains a set of materials for a LINKS teacher to use with their students for an entire month.
 Each printable set includes connection questions, energizers, activities, and weekly awards.
 Each printable set also includes a guide on how to print and set up your box if you are giving the box to others.